bunyaminc0210/bunyaminc0210.github.io/_posts/Burp-Suite-Certified-Practitioner-Exam-Preparation.md

 # Burp Suite Certified Practitioner Exam Preparation Walkthrough

 ---
 toc: true
 toc_label: "Table of Contents"
 toc_icon: "cog"
 toc_sticky: true
-title: Burp Suite Certified Practitioner Exam Prep !
+title: Welcome to my new write-up!
-header: Burp Suite Certified Practitioner Exam Preparation Walkthrough
+header:
   image: /assets/images/post1/image.png
   teaser: /assets/images/post1/teaser.png

 excerpt: "A unique line of text to describe this post that will display in an archive listing and meta description with SEO benefits."
 ---

 ### **EXAM PREP**